Scille/parsec-cloud/docs/rfcs/1011-non-blocking-invite-transport.md

 - for device invitation, this would be the user alone
 - for shamir invitation, this would be the shamir recipients

+> [!NOTE]
-Note that this set may evolve overtime as users can be revoked and user profiles can change.
+> This set may evolve overtime as users can be revoked and user profiles can change.

 ## Goals and Non-Goals